redbadger/crux/docs/src/guide/effects.md

 Capabilities are developer-friendly, ergonomic APIs to construct commands, from very basic ones all the way to complex stateful orchestrations.
 Capabilities are an abstraction layer that bundles related operations together with code to create them, and cover one kind of a side-effect (e.g. HTTP, or timers).

-We will look at writing capabilities in the next chapter, but for now, it's useful to know that their API often don't return `Commands` straight away, but instead return command builders, which can be converted into a Command, or converted into a future and used in an `async` context.
+We will look at writing capabilities in the next chapter, but for now, it's useful to know that their API often doesn't return `Commands` straight away, but instead returns command builders, which can be converted into a Command, or converted into a future and used in an `async` context.

-To make that make more sense, lets look at how Commands are typically used.
+To help that make more sense, lets look at how Commands are typically used.

 ## Working with Commands

-The intent behind the command API is to cover 80% of effect orchestration witout asking developers to use `async` Rust.
+The intent behind the command API is to cover 80% of effect orchestration without asking developers to use `async` Rust.
 We will look at the `async` use in a minute, but first lets look at what can be done without it.

 A typical use of a `Command` in an update function will look something like this: